 Anthropologie, a multi-channel lifestyle brand, for example, employs a simple layout with one prominent image at the centre.
 They have taken special care to note that the image included ideally lets consumers know what to expect on the website.
 In this case, it revolves around luxury clothing, shoes and accessories.

-Read Also: JQuery Image Galleries & Sliders – Best of
+Free jQuery Image Galleries & Sliders – Best Of

 Custom UI Drop-Down Menus For Navigation